This page provides answers to some common questions asked by submitters.

 The EGA accepts de-identified data with an approved Data Access Consortium (DAC) plan; which is responsible for all data access decisions.

 Data that does not need to be subject to controlled access can be submitted to other EBI archive resources.

-You will receive your accession number upon the submission of your study.xml or registering your study using the online metadata submission tool (Webin).
+You will receive your accession number upon the submission of your study.xml or registering your study using the online metadata submission tool.
+The EGA submitter Portal.
 Full instructions of the submission process will be provided in your submission pack.